Health/Medical Admin Services Schools in Ohio

 70% of the teachers are full time.
 It takes the average student 4.57 years to graduate.
 A typical student attending University of Toledo will pay a net price of $16,374.

-This private school has an average net price of $17,704.
 100% of students get financical aid.
 13 to 1 is the student to faculty ratio.
+Of all the teachers who work at the school, 38% are considered full time.

 85% of students are awarded financial aid at this school.
 The full-time teacher rate is 28%.
 This public school has an average net price of $5,144.